RBhupi/Sage-QuickRef/README.md

 :point_right: Put everything in a Docker container using a waggle base image and make it work.
 This may require some work if libraries are not compatible.
 Always use the latest base images from [Dockerhub](https://hub.docker.com/r/waggle/plugin-base/tags)

 `Dockerfile*`
 : contains instructions for building a Docker image for the plugin.
-It specifies the waggle base image from [dockerhub], sets up the environment, installs dependencies, and sets the ==entrypoint== for the container.
+It specifies the waggle base image from [dockerhub](https://hub.docker.com/r/waggle/plugin-base/tags), sets up the environment, installs dependencies, and sets the ==entrypoint== for the container.

 :warning: Keep it simple `ENTRYPOINT ["python3", "/app/app.py"]`